 - The new standard is submitted for approved by the PMI Director, Standards & Publications before it is released

 PMBOK Seventh Edition exposure draft has been published for public review and comment on 15 January 2020 and review/comment was available until 14 February 2020.
-Based on the reviews and comments, PMI will be working on development of PMBOK 7th Edition.
-Planned release date for PMBOK Seventh Edition is Q4 2020.
+Based on the reviews and comments, PMI will be working on the development of PMBOK 7th Edition.
+The planned release date for PMBOK Seventh Edition is Q4 2020.

 Summary of PMBOK Seventh Edition Changes

 We have gone through the exposure draft of PMBOK 7th Edition and PMI announcements to review what the changes will be in PMBOK 7th Edition.
 The biggest change is the shift from “process-based project management” to “principle-based project delivery”.
 Instead of processes, inputs, outputs, tools, and techniques, project delivery focuses on principles and outcomes.

 Knowledge areas will not be existing in PMBOK anymore.
 There will be performance domains.
 There will be a new digital platform: Standards Plus linked to PMBOK.
 This platform will show current, emerging and future project delivery practices for the use of project practitioners.

 PMI is planning to release PMBOK Seventh Edition by the end of 2020 (Q4 2020).
 Standards Plus digital platform will be available by Q2 2020.
 You can read about the upcoming July 2020 changes in our PMP exam changes post.